saivarma10/apiflowmonitor/README.md

 This project exposes a set of APIs to manage tasks.
 Below are the details for each API endpoint.

+### Important Note

+Currently, **all request and response payloads must be in JSON format**.
+Other formats (such as XML, YAML, etc.) are not supported at this time.
+We plan to support additional payload formats as an enhancement in the future.

 ## 1. **Create Task** - `/create`

 ### **Method**: `POST`